-In his capacity as Company Secretary, and during the period under review, his responsibilities have included performance of the following duties:
+In her capacity as Company Secretary, and during the period under review, her responsibilities have included performance of the following duties:

-- providing directors with guidance about their duties, responsibilities and powers; - making directors aware of laws relevant to or affecting the company; - reporting to the board on any failure to comply with the company's MOI; - ensuring that minutes of all shareholder meetings, board meetings and the meetings of any committees of the directors, or of the company's Audit and Risk Committee, are properly recorded in accordance with the Companies Act; - ensuring dispatch to shareholders of the AFS in accordance with the law; and - ensuring continuous compliance with the JSE Listings Requirements.
+- providing directors with guidance about their duties, responsibilities and powers; - making directors aware of laws relevant to or affecting the company; - · reporting to the Board on any failure to comply with the company's memorandum of incorporation (MOI); - ensuring that minutes of all shareholder meetings, Board meetings and the meetings of any committees of the directors, or of the company's Audit and Risk Committee, are properly recorded in accordance with the Companies Act; - · drafting the Gender Diversity Policy of the company; and - · ensuring dispatch to shareholders of the Annual Financial Statements (AFS) in accordance with the law.

-In August 2015 the company appointed an independent facilitator to evaluate the performance of the board and Company Secretary during the remainder of the financial year.
+In August 2016 the company appointed an independent facilitator to evaluate the performance of the Board and Company Secretary during the remainder of the financial year.
 Questionnaires were completed and interviews were conducted with each director.
 The questionnaires included a section on the performance of the Company Secretary.
-The report states that the Company Secretary is effective in the performance of his duties.
-The board is satisfied that Themba Gwebu proved to be competent, qualified and experienced as the Company Secretary of DRDGOLD.
-The board confirms that Themba Gwebu is not a director of DRDGOLD Limited and that there is an arm's length relationship between him and the board which is based only on professionalism.
+The report states that the Company Secretary is effective in the performance of her duties.
+The Board is satisfied that Reneiloe Masemene proved to be competent, qualified and experienced as the Company Secretary of DRDGOLD.
+The Board confirms that Reneiloe Masemene is not a director of DRDGOLD Limited and that there is an arm's length relationship between her and the Board which is based only on professionalism.